EDRN/labcas-ml-serve/README.md

 ### 🏃 Model Runs

-Once the official deployment at JPL is complete (see above), you can then submit your own model runs.
+You can then submit your own model runs.
 For example, to submit an image and receive a task ID, try:

     curl --basic --user 'USERNAME:PASSWORD' \
         --request POST \